Icequeen3333/game-of-life/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was made with [this tutorial](https://www.youtube.com/watch?v=DvVt11mPuM0p).

 ## Available Scripts